 Today I am in a cell called a T cell.
-These cells form part of your immune system which keeps you fit and healthy.
+These cells form part of your immune system, helping to keep you fit and healthy.
 We are generally really quick to respond to reports of invaders.
 But sometimes we need to be prepared first.

-This is really important if you ever come into contact with measles.
+This is really important if you ever come into contact with a disease called measles.

 Measles is caused by a virus called MeV.
 It is one of the rudest viruses we know.
 MeV hides in droplets of other people’s mucus.
 When they cough, you can breathe them in.
 The viruses then travel to your lungs and sneak into the cells there.
-Like all viruses, it uses your own cells to make copies of itself before bursting your cell open and rushing off to find more.
+Like all viruses, they use your own cells to make copies of themselves before bursting your cells open and rushing off to find more.
 If this happens to enough cells, you will get poorly.
 If it happens to too many cells, you could die.
 So it’s really important we put a stop to it.

 Sneaking under the Radar

-Some of the cells MeV has just infected are also part of your immune system.
-These cells have been instructed to flag up any intruders into the body.
+Some of the cells that MeV infects are also part of your immune system.
+These immune cells have been instructed to flag up any intruders in the body.
 They know to send a distress signal.
 Our T cells can then come rushing in and sort them out.
 But MeV knows this and stops them from sending their warning.
-Your T cells don’t even know anything about them.
+Our T cells don’t even realise these viruses have got into your body.

-The poor cells get really distressed and send out other signals.
-These signals aren’t normally used to tell us about invaders and we don’t’ realise.
+The poor immune cells get really distressed and send out other signals.
+These signals aren’t normally used to tell us about invaders and we don’t realise anything is wrong.
 Until it is too late.